Ella Briggs: Life

 With Vienna in turmoil after WWI and with a diploma in hand, Briggs returned to New York in 1922 seeking better career opportunities.
 She received her first independent architecture commissions and also became a contributor for numerous popular women’s magazines, such as Good Housekeeping, writing on the modern home.

 While in New York, Briggs maintained professional ties in Vienna.
 In 1923, she exhibited her work at the Vienna Künstlerhaus.
 By 1925, she had moved back to Vienna.
 That year, she obtained a commission from the City of Vienna for a large-scale social housing project, the Pestalozzi-Hof (1925-27).
 She later received a municipal commission for the first municipal residence for single people in Vienna, the Ledigenheim (1926-28).
 These projects received critical acclaim and made Briggs a notable player in the social housing projects of Red Vienna.
 She was one of only two women architects (along with Margarete Schütte-Lihotzky) to receive social housing commissions from the City of Vienna during the interwar period.

 On a trip to Italy in 1925 to photograph Sicilian architecture, Briggs was arrested by fascist authorities on suspicion of being a German spy.
 Her imprisonment was reported by newspapers internationally.

 After she obtained her architecture degree, Briggs integrated two Austrian professional architectural associations.
-In 1921 she became the first female member of the Österreichischer Ingenieur- und Architektenverein, or ÖIAV (Austrian Association of Engineers and Architects).
+In 1921, she became the first female member of the Österreichischer Ingenieur- und Architektenverein, or ÖIAV (Austrian Association of Engineers and Architects).
 In 1925 Briggs became the first female architect admitted to the Zentralvereinigung der Architekten Österreichs (Central Association of Austrian Architects.

 Despite her professional success in Vienna, Briggs did not obtain further commissions from the City of Vienna.
 In 1927, she moved to Berlin and opened an architecture office.
 In 1928, she received a commission to design a modernist block in Mariendorf.
 She also received numerous commissions to design exhibitions.
 After Adolf Hitler came to power, she shifted her focus to private house commissions.
 Threatened by a member of the Sturmabteilung and old colleagues, Briggs left for London in September 1935 to look for work.
-Despite hurdles obtaining a work permit, by 1937 she had emigrated to England and begun rebuilding her architecture practice.
+Despite hurdles obtaining a work permit, by 1937 she had immigrated to England and begun rebuilding her architecture practice.
 Her most important commission of the postwar era was an innovative housing revival scheme in Bilston in the West Midlands.
 In 1947 she gained British citizenship and became a member of the Royal Institute of British Architects.
 From 1944 to 1959, she was an architecture contributor to the UK magazine, Homes and Gardens.
 Briggs died in England on 20 June 1977.